ForModLabUHel/forClimate/README_mottiprebas.md

  The number 20 is the simulation time (years).
 The last growth step is from 15 to 20, i.e the growth step  is 5 by default.
  *prebasTest.txt* is used with the Motti initialization run (the file must exist with reasonable content).
- *Stand.txt* is is the first Motti stand level data file and  *Modeltrees.txt* will the first model tree data file after the initialization run.
+ *Stand.txt* is is the first Motti stand level data file and  *ModelTrees.txt* will the first model tree data file after the initialization run.
 They also provide name templates for files to be created during simulation.
  *PrebasCoeff.txt* is the name template for Prebas coeffient files. *PrebasCoeff.xlsx* collects generated Prebas coefficients in a single Excel file (optional).